AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Options menu in the layout view**

-In addition to organizing topics in the map file, you can also perform the following actions using the Options menu available for an element in the Layout view:
+In addition to organizing topics in the map file, you can also perform the following actions using the Options menu that appears on hovering over a file or right-clicking within the editor in the layout view:

 ![](images/map-editor-options-menu.png){width="650" align="left"}